DataDog/upload-dsyms-github-action/README.md

 This Datadog Github Action uploads dSYM files to Datadog in order to symbolicate crash reports.
 > This action runs on a `macos` environment only.

+## Setup

+An [API key](https://app.datadoghq.com/organization-settings/api-keys) is required to upload dSYM files to Datadog.

 ## Usage

 ```yml